 That means your memoir will include inside peeks into your life as you live it now.

 Each chapter should bring your readers back to your present-day life and how each memory affected where you are today.

-#9 – Put your personality into it
+Step 9 – Put your personality into the memoir

 Nobody wants to read a stiff retelling of your life.